 1. Hierarchical Data Model :

-- Topmost node is called root node.
+- Topmost node is called the root node.

 - Each node has exactly one parent.

-- One parent may have many child.
+- One parent may have many children.

 2. Relational Data Model :

-- It deals only with data not with physical structure.
+- It deals only with data, not with physical structure.